mobxjs/mobx-angular/README.md

 ## MobX v6

 In order to become compatible with modern ES standards, decorators are not used by default in MobX v6.
-It still supports decorators, but they are not recommended for greenfield projects and require some extra setup as opposed to previous versions.
+It still supports decorators, but they are not recommended for greenfield projects.
 [Read More](https://michel.codes/blogs/mobx6)

 - In order to use MobX 6 with decorators `makeObservable(this)` should be added to the constructor, and "useDefineForClassFields": true should be added to tsconfig.json.
-- Note that for decorator-less syntax, `makeAutoObservable` does not work with @Injectable stores
+-  For the full migration guide, click [here](https://mobx.js.org/migrating-from-4-or-5.html).

 Check out `projects/todo-v6` for a working example.